kserve/website/docs/modelserving/storage/huggingface/hf.md

 e.g. ```hf://facebook/opt-125m```

+## Public Hugging Face Models

+If no credential is provided, anonymous client will be used to download the model from HF repo.

-## Using Private HuggingFace Repo
+## Private Hugging Face Models

-KServe supports authenticating with HF_TOKEN for downloading the model.

-### Create secret and attach the secret to service account
+KServe supports authenticating with `HF_TOKEN` for downloading the model and create a Kubernetes secret to store the HF token.

 === "yaml"
 ```yaml
 apiVersion: v1